Stories & connections.

 Brimstone Bakery went from wholesale cookies to a garden sanctuary—but it was Schoharie County where Anthony truly planted roots, curating art galleries and building community one creative experience at a time.

-Upstate NY Hidden History You Need To Know: Revolutionary War Battles, Gallows on Main Street, Teddy Roosevelt & What’s a Flockey?
+Upstate NY Hidden History You Need to Know: Revolutionary War Battles, Gallows on Main Street, Teddy Roosevelt & What’s a Flockey?

 We’ve got all the Upstate NY Revolutionary history you didn’t know you needed to know, from battles to gallows on Main Street.